 - The reading roster has changed slightly.
 It is on the noticeboard and on this website.

 Birthdays: Milly Simpson (Monday), Donna Charles (Wednesday), Alexander Sutherland (Saturday.)inic St Louis (Friday).

 If you would like Fr Michael to keep you in touch by email please make sure he has your address.
 The Church email address is: firstname.lastname@example.org.
 Fr Michael's address remains: email@example.com.

 YOU MAY WISH TO PRAY FOR:

-Our Church School: John Keble Primary School; staff and children, and St Michael’s Nursery.
+Our Church School: John Keble Primary School, staff and children; and St Michael’s Nursery.

-Local Hospitals: Central Middlesex and Willesden Centre for Health and Care; and Rosemary House.
+The NHS and our Local Hospitals: Central Middlesex and Willesden Centre for Health and Care; and Rosemary House.

 FOR ENQUIRIES: concerning the Sacraments (baptism, marriage, communion, confirmation and confession) or pastoral matters talk to Fr Michael.
 We are not taking hall bookings at this time.